 When parents are supported and guided, troubled children do well.
 This is where I can help.

-Margaret Puckette is a compassionate and experienced counselor for parents of a troubled child, teen, or young adult with a behavioral challenge or addiction.
+Margaret Puckette is a compassionate and experienced parenting specialist for those with a troubled child, teen, or young adult with a serious behavioral challenge or addiction.
 She has been acknowledged as a Certified Parent Support Provider (CPSP) by the Federation of Families for Children’s Mental Health in Washington DC.
 Her book, “Raising Troubled Kids,” offers practical, clinically sound, and frank information on how to effectively parent a difficult child, support their future, and reduce stress at home.

 “I draw on mental health research and current professional practices, my social work experience, experience as a parent, and wisdom gleaned from 100’s of other parents.
 It is possible to manage a trying and stressful family situation and keep your own wellbeing intact.
 You have strengths to draw upon that you may not have realized; maybe you need a simple way to address a chronic problem that seems unsolvable; or maybe a few new skills or household practices that can improve everyone’s wellbeing.